rstudio/hex-stickers/stickermule.md

 ## Stickermule

 If you want to print stickers from [stickermule.com](https://www.stickermule.com/) just upload a PNG or SVG version as a 2x2 Die cut sticker.
-When Stickermule sends you a proof for approval, it'll be resized to "Custom 1.73" x 2" Die cut sticker"  and will come out fine.
+When Stickermule sends you a proof for approval, it'll be resized to `Custom 1.74" x 2" Die cut sticker` (preferred) or `Custom 1.73" x 2" Die cut sticker` and will come out fine.
 Check out these [SVG tips](#svg_tips) for a hassle-free experience.

 **Step by step**